Kelley O'Hara

+O'Hara announced that she would retire from professional soccer at the end of the 2024 NWSL season.
+On September 21, 2024, she was put on the season-ending injury list due to chronic knee degeneration, thus effectively ending her career.

 Early life

 O'Hara was born in Fayetteville, Georgia, near Atlanta to parents Dan and Karen O'Hara.
 She has a brother named Jerry and a sister named Erin.
 O'Hara has Irish heritage.
 O'Hara grew up in Peachtree City, Georgia and graduated from Starr's Mill High School in Fayette County where she played four years on the varsity soccer team and captained the team during her junior and senior years.
 O'Hara helped lead the Panthers to the 5A state title in 2006 with 20 goals and 16 assists.
 The team finished second in the state championships during her sophomore year.
 O'Hara was named Parade All-American as a junior and a senior and All-League, All-County and All-State all four years.
 In 2006, she was named the 2006 Atlanta Journal-Constitution (AJC) Player of the Year and Gatorade Georgia State Player of the Year.
 She was also named NSCAA All-American.

 O'Hara played for club teams, the Peachtree City Lazers and AFC Lightning before playing for the U.S. U-16s in 2004 and then joining the U-17 youth women's national team of that same year.
 She played on the Concorde Fire South '88 Elite that went on to win the 2007 GA U19G State Cup and advance to the Semi Finals of Regionals.